Cubillos1101/Data_Analysis-Data_extraction_for_business_decision_making/README.md

 ```

 # **Task 2 : A Look at the Question and the Suggested Solution**
 **Objective:** Identify the structure of different databases and, based on the question to be answered, select the most relevant databases to obtain accurate insights.
+**Business Problem:**  As a method of increasing future sales, the company has decided to give employee bonuses for exemplary performance in sales.
+Bonuses will be awarded to those employees who are responsible for the five highest order amounts.
+- <ins>**How can we identify those employees?**<ins>

 **Key Takeaways**
 - The data analyst strives to use data to answer business questions.